budinugroho15/kimiafarma-bigdata-analytics-internship/documentation/insight_summary.md

 ---

+## 🏆 4.
+Regional Performance Optimization
+This analysis provides a **proportional view of each province's contribution** to Net Sales, Net Profit, and Total Transactions.
+💡 *Insight:*
+It allows the company to focus on **high-profit regions** while identifying and optimizing **underperforming areas** to enhance overall business performance.

+---

 ✨ **Conclusion:**
 These data highlight the importance of comprehensive performance analysis to identify areas for improvement.
 With a data-driven strategy, Kimia Farma can continuously enhance business performance and customer satisfaction.